titanml/helm-charts/charts/console/README.md

 helm install console titanml/console
 ```

-### Pulling Takeoff images
+### Pulling Console images

-The Takeoff image for the controller and applications will be derived from the `appVersion` plus a '-cpu' and '-gpu' suffix respectively.
-You can override either of the tags by setting controller/application.image.tag in your values override.

-Make sure you are authenticated to pull from the TitanML dockerhub, and have encoded this in a k8s Secret.
+To access the Console images you need to make sure you are authenticated to pull from the TitanML DockerHub.
+To do this encode your docker auth into a k8s Secret.
 You can then make this accessible to k8s in your values.yaml file, so it can pull the container images:

 ```
 imagePullSecrets: